ali-ahmed786/Multipage-Web-to-PDF-autodownloading/README.md

 # Multipage-Web-to-PDF-autodownloading
-This python project uses the Python library pyautogui's image recognition and system control features to download website as pdf files.
+This python project uses Python library pyautogui's image recognition and system control features to download website as pdf files.
 In this specific case this has been used to download manga webpages as pdf files.
 !!!NOTE!!!
 This program is pixel specific and will only work on the website: https://demonslayer-mangaonline.com/manga/